-For the 2023-2024 school year visitors will be permitted inside of the school building.
+For the 2024-2025 school year visitors will be permitted inside of the school building.
 All visitors will need to adhere to the health and safety protocols in place for staff and students.
 All visitors must check in with the front office staff and have their driver license run through the Raptor Visitor Management System to verify that they are safe to be on campus.
 When the visitor has been verified, the system will create a customized badge that includes the name, date, time, and destination in the building.
 We ask that the visitor wear their visitor's badge while in the building, allowing for easy identification of all guests.
 Visitors will not be allowed to visit during lunch unless it's during a scheduled school event.
+All visitors are expected to conduct themselves in a courteous and professional manner.
+Any visitor that engages in conduct that is disruptive, threatening or otherwise inappropriate for a school environment may be asked to leave and/or barred from being present on Atlas property and at Atlas events.

 Below are frequently asked questions about the Raptor Security System.